February Garden Chores

 • Replenish mulch on strawberries.

-• Start your indoor seed boxes of tomatoes, peppers, eggplants, cauliflower, and herbs indoors.
+• Start your indoor seed plantings of tomatoes, peppers, eggplants, cauliflower, and herbs.

 • Divide and transplant perennial herbs.